ryukirisame/learnSystemDesign/DNS.md

  ```
 Every level in this structure is separated by a dot (`.`), and the entire sequence — including the final dot for the root — forms the **fully qualified domain name (FQDN)**.

+### Why we need hierarchical name space?
+- Scalability – No single place needs to store all names.
+- Delegation – Each part of the tree can be managed by different organizations.
+- Uniqueness – No two domains at the same level can have the same name.